How to Get Rid of Kissing Bugs

 STEP 1: Identify the kissing bugs and their source.

-Typically, kissing bugs are found in the southern region of the U.S., especially from Arizona to Texas, but they have been seen in other northern states.
+Typically, kissing bug locations are in the southern region of the U.S., especially from Arizona to Texas, but they have been seen in other, more northern states.
 They are nocturnal, so they will hide in dark, dry crevices during the day.
 Any cracks in furniture, walls, or floors are a potential home for kissing bugs, as well as under beds or near pet beds.
 Kissing bugs will hide in any outdoor debris piles from bricks to leaves, and they can be found close to areas where animals reside, such as outdoor dog kennels.

 STEP 2: Seal any cracks or gaps in windows, doors, walls, and the foundation.